History

-The Church in Northern Uganda was planted by missionaries of Africa Inland Mission (AIM) in 1918 with their base at Mvara, 3 kms East of Arua Town.
+The Church [in N Uganda?] was planted by missionaries of Africa Inland Mission (AIM) in 1918 with their base at Mvara, 3 kms East of Arua Town.

 The Church quickly expanded southwards to Nebbi and northwards to Moyo and Adjumani Districts.